 If you're looking for low carb chips, two of my favorites to use in my recipes are Lily's Semi-Sweet (which I used in this recipe) and ChocZero Milk Chocolate for those times when I have that milk chocolate craving.

-While these cookies are perfectly divine on their own, I love to have them topped with fresh whipped cream or a good low carb ice cream.
-If you really want to go crazy try my absolute favorite sugar-free chocolate syrup.
+While these cookies are perfectly divine on their own, I love to have them topped with fresh Low-Carb Whipped Cream or a good low carb ice cream.
+If you really want to go all-out, try my absolute favorite sugar-free chocolate syrup.
 Or make your own chocolate sauce with my Silky Keto Chocolate Sauce recipe.

 If you try this recipe, please let me know by rating it and commenting below!